tnnovak/Bachem-Ba349-Natter-DCS-Module/README.md

 There are actually 2 modules:

-* The Natter airplane module proper
+* The Natter airplane module propper
-* The Launch Patform module
+* The Launch Platform mod

 Unzip them both in your <b>Saved Games\DCS\Mods\Aircraft</b> folder